bartbalaz/janus-container/README.md

 Please note:
 * This project is **work in progress**
 * Only the video room with HTTP transport has been tried.
 Possibly other transports will require adjustments in the content of the target image (e.g. included Ubuntu packages)
-* The author welcomes any comments and sugestions!
+* The author welcomes (hopes for) comments and sugestions!

 ## Host setup
 The figure below depicts the host configuration.